-Tips on how to not gain excessive weight during pregnancy
+Tips on how to prevent excess weight gain during pregnancy

 Your healthcare provider will refer you to a nutritionist who will give you personalized information on what healthy weight gain should look like for you.

 The number one thing you always have control over is your diet.

-In order to not gain excessive weight you must monitor your caloric intake.
-You could even use a food diary if you’d like.
+In order to not gain excessive weight, you must monitor your caloric intake.

-Unfortunately, being pregnant does not mean that you need to eat for two people!
-Most women will only require about 300-500 extra calories in the second and third trimester.
+Being pregnant does not mean that you need to eat for two people!
+Most women will only require about 300-500 extra calories in the second and third trimesters.

 300-500 calories is a small snack.

-If you are interested in learning more about how to control your caloric intake during pregnancy and maintain a healthy diet, check out my Pregnancy Fit Diet.
+If you are interested in learning more about healthy eating and how to control your caloric intake during pregnancy, check out my Pregnancy Fit Diet.

-Lean protein during pregnancy is important for the maintenance of muscle tissue, enzyme production, and other bodily functions to occur.
+Consuming lean protein during pregnancy is important for the maintenance of maternal muscle tissue, as well as fetal tissue development.